Webinars are everywhere, but they’re hard to get right.

 By following the tips I’ve outlined above, you should be able to create an effective webinar strategy for generating leads, improving retention rates, establishing yourself as an expert–or whatever goal you have in mind.

 Oh, and one last thing: don’t forget that a webinar is an event.
-Which means you’ll need to give your audience a good reason to make it a date.
+This means you’ll need to give your audience a good reason to make it a date.